Custom Signature Rules

 - ascii: "password="

-covering every match field.
-The script sample-files/gen_demo.py generates
+covering every match field, payload byte pattern, and regex pattern.
+The script

 For a deep-dive rule authoring guide, see Signature Rule Authoring Guide.